bitbrain/magicwizard-android-1.x/README.md

 * [Eclipse IDE](http://www.eclipse.org/downloads/) (Indigo preferred)
 * [Android SDK](http://developer.android.com/sdk/index.html) including ADT

 Everything complete?
-Let's go on!
+Then you should know, that you can fork this repository on order to make improvements!
+Just go on and make a pull request.
+Maybe it has a chance to get approved!

 ### Project Structure